EoinTravers/hugo.eointravers.com/content/post/web-5/index.md

 var paragraphs = document.getElementsByTagName('p');
 ```

-Since we can have multiple elements with the same class or tag name, these functions return `HTMLCollection`s.
+Since we can have multiple elements with the same class or tag name, these functions return a `HTMLCollection`.
 Don't worry too much about this, as we're about to move to jQuery in a moment anyway.

 ```js
 flankers